Introduction

 1. A Preface by the Author

 Welcome to the MH Wilds Charge Blade Endgame Build Guide!
-Please feel free to contact me (timee_)
+Please feel free to contact me (timee_) in MHGH #charge-blade chat for any questions or feedback.

 2. Build Guide Assumptions